Hiviexd/MVTaikoChecks/README.md

 # MVTaikoChecks

-a set of osu!taiko specific [Mapset Verifier](https://github.com/Naxesss/MapsetVerifier) checks
+A set of osu!taiko specific [Mapset Verifier](https://github.com/Naxesss/MapsetVerifier) checks

 > **Warning**
 > This plugin is still in heavy development, so [false positives and false negatives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives) may occur.
 If you found something that isn't right, please refer to the *[Feature requests & bug reports](#feature-requests--bug-reports)* section.